 Families can access their students’ data, including grades and account information, through the MSC Parent Portal.
 This portal is securely linked with your MSBSD iParent account information, so we have included instructions here on how to access and use this portal.
 Please reach out to the front office or your advisor for help if you are still having any issues with this tool.

-Mat-Su Central’s new parent portal now supports submitting grades electronically.
+Mat-Su Central’s Parent Portal supports submitting grades electronically.
 You can submit grades, work samples, and narratives using the easy-to-navigate drop downs and file uploader.
-Please see the screenshots below for your directions and don’t hesitate to contact your advisor if you need help.
+See the video below.

 Online Program Resources